Alexandra L. Phelan

 Before commencing her doctoral studies, Professor Phelan was a solicitor at King & Wood Mallesons, where she worked in Mergers and Acquisitions within the climate change law and China groups, and was an active member of the human rights and pro bono law groups.
 In 2012, Professor Phelan lived and worked in Geneva, Switzerland at the World Health Organization in the Gender, Equity and Human Rights team, and as legal consultant at the GAVI Alliance (the Global Alliance for Vaccines and Immunizations).
-Professor Phelan has previously held an Honorary Associateship at the Castan Centre for Human Rights Law at Monash University, and has guest lectured at the University of Melbourne Law School, University of Sydney Law School, and the Georgetown University Law Center and School of Medicine.
+Professor Phelan has previously held an Honorary Associateship at the Castan Centre for Human Rights Law at Monash University, and guest lectures at the University of Melbourne Law School, University of Sydney Law School, and the Georgetown University Law Center and School of Medicine.